Go Kart Clutch Basics

 Your 4 stroke go kart clutch will most likely be a wet, multi-plate, centrifugal clutch system.
 This is what is run on all Honda GX200 engines specifically.
 There are many different brands of clutches you can purchase from local dealers and racers preferences vary from place to place.

-– Oil on the clutch Do not oil the inside of a clutch, if you do this, you will cause a huge amount of slippage inside the clutch causing it to heat up, and we read above what can happen if it gets to hot.
+Do not oil the inside of a clutch, if you do this, you will cause a huge amount of slippage inside the clutch causing it to heat up, and we read above what can happen if it gets to hot.
 It is important to keep your clutch oil’d, but don’t put oil into the holes.

 The clutch is a critical component of your go kart and can be the difference between first and last.
 Overall, just take care of your clutch!
 If you do, it will pay you back in return with a lot of great races!
-Have fun!